microsoft/pxt/docs/project-tools.md

 ## Enable

+Arcade enables this feature by default through `appTheme.projectTools: true` in its target configuration, including target uploads.
+No experiment setting is needed and the default does not trigger an experiments banner on its own.

-In an asset-editor target such as Arcade, open **Settings → About → Experiments** and enable **Project tools bubbles**, then reload.
+On other asset-editor targets, open **Settings → About → Experiments** and enable **Project tools bubbles**, then reload.
 For a local preview, add `?projecttools=1` to the editor URL.
 Targets may also opt in with the `appTheme.projectTools` flag.
-Existing sidedocs behavior remains the default.
+Without a target flag, experiment or preview query, existing sidedocs behavior is unchanged.
+Experiment startup never overwrites the target's authored default.

 The feature is hidden on the home screen, in sandbox/locked editors, for temporary projects and when there is no image palette.
 Other targets can explicitly list